Patio Heater Comparisons

 Troubleshooting the Most Common Problems

 The majority of gas patio heater problems fall into three categories: ignition failure, flame that won't stay lit, and weak or yellow flame.
 Here's what causes each and what to check.
+A manufacturer troubleshooting guide for an LPG commercial patio heater lists common maintenance-related checks such as the correct pilot position and possible blockages in the pilot, venturi, or burner ports that can cause performance problems blank" rel="noopener noreferrer">Fire Sense.

 ProblemLikely CauseFix